-- 2.1.
-The Recruitment, Selection and Disclosures Policy herewith refers and applies to staff directly recruited and employed by the school.
-In the Education (Independent Schools Standards) (England) Regulations 2010, staff are defined as: - 2.1.1.
-Any person working at the school whether under a contract of employment, under a contract for services or otherwise than under a contract, but does not include supply staff or a volunteer. - 2.2.
-In the case of agency or contract workers, the school shall obtain written confirmation from the agency or company that it has carried out the appropriate checks.
-The school conducts identity checks on agency and contract workers on arrival in school and, in the case of agency workers which includes supply staff, the school must be provided with a copy of the DBS check for such staff. - 2.3.
-Any staff who TUPE transfer into the school's staff, will be required to undertake the statutory requirements with regard to safer recruitment checks. - 2.4.
-The Safer Recruitment Protocol should be referred to for clarification of the checks required.
+a.
+The Recruitment, Selection and Disclosures Policy and Procedure herewith refers and applies to staff directly recruited and employed by the School.
+In the Education (Independent Schools Standards) (England) Regulations 2010, staff are defined as:

+Any person working at the School whether under a contract of employment, under a contract for services or otherwise than under a contract, but does not include supply staff or a volunteer.

+- b.
+In the case of agency or contract workers, the School shall obtain written confirmation from the agency or company that it has carried out the appropriate checks.
+The school conducts identity checks on agency and contract workers on arrival in school and, in the case of agency workers which includes supply staff, the school must be provided with a copy of the DBS check for such staff. - c.
+Any staff who TUPE transfer into the School's staff, will be required to undertake the statutory requirements with regard to safer recruitment checks.